noqcks/0_to_ml_engineer/README.md

 # 0 to ML Engineer

-I will put materials and coursework here that I'm using to teach myself machine learning, and hopefully get a job doing machine learning afterwards!
+I will put materials and coursework here that I'm using to teach myself machine learning.
+Eventually I'm hoping to use this knowledge to get a job doing machine learning!

 I've already brushed up on Linear Algebra, Probability, and Calculus before I started learning the following materials.
 All three of these topics are fairly